Loading...

 3.3 Application for Employment

 All prospective employees shall submit a completed resume or application for employment.
 False information on the resume or application for employment shall be grounds for determining the applicant ineligible for employment.
-Accuracy of all information provided on the resume or application for employment shall be subject to verification, including education, background investigation, salary and former employer checks and references.
+Accuracy of all information provided on the resume or application for employment shall be subject to verification, including education, background investigation, and former employer checks and references.

 3.4 Selection for Employment

-Section 4: Orientation
+Section 4; Orientation

 4.1 Orientation